 - Reduction of inflammation

-Generally cupping is used in treatment for aches and pains of varying kinds such as low back and leg pain, fibromyalgia and neck and shoulder tension.
-Cupping also benefits the lungs in respiratory problems like bronchitis, asthma, coughs and such as it helps open up the chest.
-Cupping is also of use in digestive problems, stomach aches, vomiting, diarrhea and even menstrual problems.
+Generally cupping is used in treatment for aches and pains of varying kinds such as low back and leg pain, fibromyalgia, and neck and shoulder tension.
+Cupping also benefits the lungs in respiratory problems like bronchitis, asthma, coughs, and such as it helps open up the chest.
+Cupping is also of use in digestive problems, stomach aches, vomiting, diarrhea, and even menstrual problems.

 As Acupressure is very safe and gentle yet effective it is particularly suitable for children in the treatment of a host of conditions which include the prevention and relief from colds and flu.
-Self-help techniques can be taught to parents to use on their child at home.
+Self-help techniques can be taught to parents to use on their children at home.

-Acupressure is also appropriate for more elderly patients suffering from mobility problems, constipation, poor circulation and arthritis.
+Acupressure is also appropriate for more elderly patients suffering from mobility problems, constipation, poor circulation, and arthritis.